saidiadegoke/nodejs-api-starter/CONTRIBUTING.md

-# Contributing to RunCityGo Backend
+# Contributing to OpinionPolls Backend

-Thank you for contributing to RunCityGo!
+Thank you for contributing to OpinionPolls!
 This guide will help you add new features and modules following our architecture standards.

 ## Table of Contents